jb076/jump-crud/README.md

 5. Improve test coverage.
 6. Focus on render for the edit form.
 Save the user a click.
 7. Pagination would likely be necessary/helpful.
 8. More Error Handling.
 A modal to report errors, eg on api failures.
+9. Hide "no users" messaging if edit window is open.

 There's a bit of bloat from using react-create-app.
 Not all of it got removed.